calypsonet/keyple/docs/KeypleCoreApi/KeypleCore_ApplicationApi.md

    - the release of the Card Channel,
    - the call of an Observable Reader method:
      - the addition or the remove of an Observable Reader,
-     - a request to start or stop the detection, to finalize the card processing.
+     - a request to start or stop the detection, to finalize the Card processing.
- - Or because of an external event (red arrows), the insertion or the remove of a card.
+ - Or because of an external event (red arrows), the insertion or the remove of a Card.
-   - the insertion a card causing the observable reader to notify a 'card matched' reader event (in case of successful default selection) or a 'card inserted' reader event (Notification Mode defined as always).
+   - the insertion a Card causing the Observable Reader to notify a 'Card matched' Reader Event (in case of successful default selection) or a 'Card inserted' Reader Event (Notification Mode defined as always).
-   - the removal of a card causing the observable reader to notify a 'card removed' reader event.
+   - the removal of a Card causing the Observable Reader to notify a 'Card removed' Reader Event.

-If a card detection is started with the 'repeating' polling mode, then later when the card is removed, the reader starts again to detect a card.
+If a Card detection is started with the 'repeating' polling mode, then later when the Card is removed, the Reader starts again the detection of a new Card.

-Whatever the plugin of observable reader, when waiting for the card removal, any observable reader shall have the capability to notify the remove of the card.
+Whatever the Plugin of Observable Reader, when waiting for the Card removal, any Observable Reader shall have the capability to notify the remove of the Card.
-Some reader plugin solution could have the capability to notify a card removal also during the processing of the card.
+Some Plugin solutions could have the capability to notify a Card removal also during the processing of the Card.

 ## Card Selection

 ### Selection scenarios
-Depending on the card transaction use case, or on the reader capability, there are two ways to manage the selection of a card:
+Depending on the Card transaction use case, or on the Reader capability, there are two ways to manage the Selection of a Card:
- - Either on a card reader, a selection could be operated directly by transmitting the selection request.
-In this case the same entity manages both the card selection and the card processing.
+ - Either on a simple Reader, a Selection could be operated directly by transmitting the Selection Request.
+In this case the same entity manages both the Card Selection and the Card processing.
- - Otherwise, on an Observable Reader, a default selection could be defined.
-In this case the selection is operated automatically at the insertion of the card.
-In this case, the card selection is next managed by the observable reader, but the card processing is managed by a reader observer.
+ - Otherwise, on an Observable Reader, a Default Selection could be defined.
+In this case the Selection is operated automatically at the insertion of the Card.
+In this case, the Card Selection is next managed by the Observable Reader, but the Card processing is managed by a Reader Observer.

 ![Selection v1.0.0](img/KeypleCore_CardSelection_ActivityDiag_Scenarii.svg)